jacksoom/vim-conf/bundle/fzf/README.md

 fzf is fast and is [getting even faster][perf].
 Performance should not be a problem in most use cases.
-However, you might want to be aware of the options that affect the performance.
+However, you might want to be aware of the options that affect performance.

-- `--ansi` tells fzf to extract and parse ANSI color codes in the input and it makes the initial scanning slower.
+- `--ansi` tells fzf to extract and parse ANSI color codes in the input, and it makes the initial scanning slower.
 So it's not recommended that you add it to your `$FZF_DEFAULT_OPTS`.
-- `--nth` makes fzf slower as fzf has to tokenize each line.
+- `--nth` makes fzf slower because it has to tokenize each line.
 - `--with-nth` makes fzf slower as fzf has to tokenize and reassemble each line.
 - If you absolutely need better performance, you can consider using